osmaniacattack/StrangersOrNot/README.md

    - npm install axios
 4. Run the Website
    - npm start
+5. View the website at localhost:3000

 Bonus Features:
-- We deployed our website for everyone to use using a service.
+- We deployed our website for everyone to use using a service called Vercel.
 The link is bit.do/strangersornot if you want to check it out!

 # Getting Started with Create React App